 Western Realty Ducat will seek to make additional real estate and other investments in Russia.
-Western Realty Ducat has made a \$20,000 participating loan to, and payable out of a 30% profits interest in, a company organized by BOL which, among other things, acquired an interest in a new factory being constructed on the outskirts of Moscow by a subsidiary of BOL.
+Western Realty Ducat has made a \$26,300 participating loan to, and payable out of a 30% profits interest in, a company organized by BOL which, among other things, acquired an interest in a new factory being constructed on the outskirts of Moscow by a subsidiary of BOL.
 (Refer to Note 3.)

 In June 1998, New Valley and Apollo organized Western Realty Repin LLC ("Western Realty Repin") to make a \$25,000 participating loan (the "Repin Loan") to BML.
 The proceeds of the loan will be used by BML for the acquisition and preliminary development of two adjoining sites totaling 10.25 acres (the "Kremlin Sites") located in Moscow across the Moscow River from the Kremlin.
-BML, which is planning the development of a 1.1 million sq. ft. hotel, office, retail and residential complex on the Kremlin Sites, owned 92.8% of one site and 52% of the other site at June 30, 1998.
+BML, which is planning the development of a 1.1 million sq. ft. hotel, office, retail and residential complex on the Kremlin Sites, owned 94.6% of one site and 52% of the other site at September 30, 1998.
 Apollo will be entitled to a preference on distributions of cash from Western Realty Repin to the extent of its investment (\$18,750) together with a 20% annual rate of return, and New Valley will then be entitled to a return of its investment (\$6,250), together with a 20% annual rate of return; subsequent distributions will be made 50% to New Valley and 50% to Apollo.
 Western Realty Repin will be managed by a Board of Managers consisting of an equal number of representatives chosen by Apollo and New Valley.
 All material corporate transactions by Western Realty Repin will generally require the unanimous consent of the Board of Managers.

-On June 18, 1998, Western Realty Repin made a \$9,000 first advance (funded by Apollo) under the Repin Loan to BML.
+Through September 30, 1998, Western Realty Repin has advanced \$19,067 (of which \$14,300 was funded by Apollo) under the Repin Loan to BML.
 The Repin Loan, which bears no fixed interest, is payable only out of 100% of the distributions, if made, by the entities owning the Kremlin Sites to BML.
 Such distributions shall be applied first to pay the principal of the Repin Loan and then as contingent participating interest on the Repin Loan.
 Any rights of payment on the Repin Loan are subordinate to the rights of all other creditors of BML.
-Apollo funded an additional advance of \$5,300 under the Repin Loan on July 2, 1998.
-BML used the proceeds to repay New Valley for certain expenditures on the Kremlin Sites previously incurred.
+BML used a portion of the proceeds to repay New Valley for certain expenditures on the Kremlin Sites previously incurred.
 The Repin Loan is due and payable upon the dissolution of BML and is collateralized by a pledge of New Valley's shares of BML.